nasa/cumulus-docs/docs/cumulus-task-message-flow.md

 #### Create Next Message Step 2: Store remote event

-**Store remote event** complements **Fetch remote event**: If the cumulus message is too big, it will be stored in S3 and the final output of the task will be an object with just the `cumulus_meta` and `replace` keys, where the `replace` key identifies where the large event has been stored in S3.
+**Store remote event** complements **Fetch remote event:** If the cumulus message is too big, it will be stored in S3 and the final output of the task will be Cumulus Remove Message - an object with only the `replace` and `cumulus_meta` keys.
+The `replace` key identifies where the large event has been stored in S3.